-The general objective of the study is to analyze the historical trends of corruption as well as conceptual and theoretical issues of corruption.
+The general objective of the study has to analyze the historical trends of corruption as well as conceptual and theoretical issues of corruption.
 The specific objectives of the study are as follows:

-- a) To analyze the trend and extent of corruption, - b) To explore the determinants of corruption in Nepal, - c) To examine the relationship between corruption and economic growth in Nepal.
+- a) to analyze the trend and extent of corruption, - b) to explore the determinants of corruption in Nepal, and - c) to examine the relationship between corruption and economic growth in Nepal.